The importance of SMS in customer communication

 SMS can be an effective way to ask for feedback about your products and services.
 Due to the limited word count of SMS, the messages can be kept short and direct, making them easy to interpret and act upon.
 This will also make the customer feel that the business gives importance to their views and is interested in connecting with them on a more personal level.

-Studies show that consumers in South Korea, India, Singapore and the US prefer using SMS over voice calls for customer service.
+Consumers in South Korea, India, Singapore, US, and UK prefer using SMS over voice calls for customer service. — Twilio

 While sending SMS messages, there are some ground rules that you need to follow to make the message effective.
 Here are the most important ones.